-Sending a direct mail piece residents, patients, and families postcard is a personal touch that will raise your community or care center above others.
+Sending a direct mail piece to residents, patients, and families is a personal touch that will set your organization apart from others.
 A postcard should emphasize your organization's mission and the goal of better understanding how to improve their experience and quality of care.
-Postcards could be sent out before a survey or even afterward to thank them for their time.
+Postcards could be sent out before a survey or afterward to thank them for their time.

-"Methodist Senior Living would like to personally thank you for your efforts to help us improve.
-With the completion of your experience survey, we are able to determine best practices for the best quality of care."
+Methodist Senior Living would like to personally thank you for your efforts to help us improve.
+With the completion of your experience survey, we are able to determine best practices for the best quality of care.